larswik/IFC-Specification/IFC4x3/Quantities/g/GrossVolume_33_HQffm1D28GEII3cbBRn/Documentation.md

-Volume of the wall, without taking into account the openings and the connection geometry.
+Total gross volume of the object.
+Openings, recesses, enclosed objects and projections are not taken into account.